icopy-site/awesome/docs/awesome/awesome-vue.md

   - [Monocle Reader](https://monoclereader.com/) - Follow feeds, Twitter, YouTube, Blogs and everything else, all in one place.
   - [前站导航](https://www.frontendjs.com/) - 前端社区、文档收录.
   - [Geenes](https://geenes.app) - Generate and apply color palettes to your UI, then export it to sketch or code.
   - [Blurrish](http://blurrish.cognitusapps.com/) - Encrypted Morning Pages journal for Mac/Windows, built with Vue and Electron.
 Blurs as you write so you can journal in public workspaces.
   - [ExifShot](https://exifshot.com/) - What and how on photography, beautifully.
   - [Studolog](https://studolog.com/) - Online file sharing platform for students, including tester and reviews.
 Currently in Czech 🇨🇿 only.
   - [sum.cumo](https://www.sumcumo.com/) – Digital business models (with Vue as a tech stack centerpiece).
+  - [Gamebrary](https://github.com/romancm/gamebrary) - Open source tool to organize video game collections.
+  - [Guds](https://www.guds.shop/) - Compare prices across supermarkets.
+Only available in México 🇲🇽.

 ### Interactive Experiences